CactusCata/DuelDansLeCiel/README.md

   - download the ambiant music (https://www.mediafire.com/file/bubosc4e4rowke9/bethoveen_sonata.wav/file) and place it in "sounds" folder

 After theses installations, you need to run the "game.py" file with python3.9

+In the futur, some things will be added:

+  - correct trajecories
+  - homing missile
+  - congratulation to the winner